josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/static_typing.md

 Here is a complete list of what can be used as a type hint:

-1. Variant.
+1. `Variant`.
 Any type.
 In most cases this is not much different from an untyped declaration, but increases readability.
 As a return type, forces the function to explicitly return some value.

-1. (Only return type) void.
+1. (Only return type) `void`.
 Indicates that the function does not return any value.

 1. <doc:index#Builtin-Types>.

-1. Native classes (Object, Node, Area2D, Camera2D, etc.).
+1. Native classes (`Object`, `Node`, `Area2D`, `Camera2D`, etc.).

 1. <doc:index#Basics-Class-Name>.

 1. <doc:index#Basics-Inner-Classes>.

 1. Global, native and custom named enums.
-Note that an enum type is just an int, there is no guarantee that the value belongs to the set of enum values.
+Note that an enum type is just an `int`, there is no guarantee that the value belongs to the set of enum values.

 1. Constants (including local ones) if they contain a preloaded class or enum.